swcarpentry/git-novice/06-ignore.md

 having them all listed could distract us from changes that actually matter, so let's tell Git to ignore them.

-We do this by creating a file in the root directory of our project called `.gitignore`.
+We do this by creating a file in the root directory of our project called `.gitignore`:

 ~~~ {.bash}
 $ nano .gitignore